KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:name: android-id-1

 	Here, We'll show how to hand build an Android Studio project that runs a C++ Native Activity.
-	Open Android Studio, select New Project and choose an Empty Activity.
-Set the names and save location.
+	Fisrt, we will create a *workspace* folder and in that folder create that ``/Chapter2`` folder, Open Android Studio, select New Project and choose an Empty Activity.
+Set the Name to 'OpenXR Tutorial Chapter 2', the Package name to 'com.simul.OpenXRTutorialChapter2' and save location to that ``/Chapter2`` folder.
 The language can be ignored here as we are using C++, and we can set the Minimum SDK to API 24: Android 7.0(Nougat).
-Complete set up.
+Complete the set up.

 	.. figure:: android-studio-newproject.png
 		:alt: Android Studio - New Project - Empty Activity.